suzuki926/Duff/README.md

 This starts the API server at `http://localhost:8000`.

 Open that URL in your browser to access a simple front-end.
 The page lets you add products and lists the existing ones by calling the API.
+It also lets you create supplier requests and escalate them across tiers if unanswered.
+Each escalation generates a new tracking URL which is shown in the request list.

 ## Tests